writethedocs/www/docs/conf/prague/2020/cfp.rst

 Conference goals
 ----------------

-Write the Docs conferences are our chance to get together in-person to explore and celebrate the craft of documentation in a positive, inclusive environment.
+Write the Docs conferences are our chance to get together to explore and celebrate the craft of documentation in a positive, inclusive environment.

-Between the talks on stage, the discussions in the unconference, the collaboration on the writing day and the conversations in the hallway, 100% of the content for our conferences comes from our community!
+Between the talks on stage, the discussions in the unconference, the collaboration on the writing day and other conversations, 100% of the content for our conferences comes from our community!
 Whether your job title is writer, developer, product manager, support advocate, librarian, or one of a hundred others, your perspective on what makes good docs is what this conference is all about.

 Our goal is to give documentarians a chance to connect and learn from each other.
 You'll have the chance to compare notes on what's happening in the industry, dig into questions of convention and good practice, and generally nerd out about all the things we love about documentation.